 Then there is the gold.
 First off Pieter and Wynand took us to see Golden Quarry.
 This was (and I believe still is) the richest gold mine in the world.
 The saying goes that unlike other mines where you take the gold out of the rock, at Golden Quarry they had to take the rock out of the gold!

 The mine itself is an incredible feat when you consider its extent and the fact that it was dug by hand.
 I guess the gold was a pretty good motivation for such intense physical labour!

 We got a chance to look for gold ourselves.
 Alluvial gold gets washed off the hills and collects in riverbeds.
 We donned our gumboots and diggers gear to pan for gold in and along one of the streams around town.

 Gold fever is a real thing!
 Not even an afternoon cloudburst could send us back indoors.
-As well as the gold in the rivers, the town is so full of stories of hidden and lost stores of gold that it’s enough to make all but the strongest of minds want to seek your fortune in Barberton.
+As well as the gold in the rivers, the town is so full of stories of hidden and lost treasure stores of gold that seeking your fortune might be one of the most alluring things to do in Barberton.

 A 4x4 adventure

-The real highlight of our time in Barberton was the chance to get out on a 4x4 trail through the Makhonjwa Mountains.
+The real highlight of our list of things to do in Barberton was the chance to get out on a 4x4 trail through the Makhonjwa Mountains.
 This is Pieter and Wynand’s speciality.
 Thomas took his place in a convoy of 4x4 vehicles and we set out on a day’s outing that involved river crossings, steep rocky inclines and absolutely spectacular views.